nuxeo/nuxeo/README.md

 It is bound to a document type.
 A _diffBlock_ contribution represents a number of properties (fields) that you want to display (see next section).

-When asking for comparison between 2 versions of a document, the _diffDisplay_ bound to the document type is used.
+When asking for the comparison between 2 versions of a document, the _diffDisplay_ bound to the document type is used.
 If no _diffDisplay_ is found for this type a fall back is done on the default diff display mode: one block per document schema and for each block all the fields of the schema that are different.
 _Beware that in this case the order of the schemas and of the fields is undefined._

-When asking for comparison between 2 documents, if they are of the same type, the _diffDisplay_ bound to this type is used.
+When asking for the comparison between 2 documents, if they are of the same type, the _diffDisplay_ bound to this type is used.
 If no _diffDisplay_ is found for this type or if the documents are not of the same type a fall back is done on the default diff display mode.

 For example, this is the _diffDisplay_ contribution bound to the _File_ type: